nreddy-hub/FastAPIHomeWifiQR/AWS_SQS_LAMBDA_GUIDE.md

 ---

-**??
-Integration Complete!** Your WiFi QR Generator now sends events to SQS for asynchronous processing!
+**:ship: Integration Complete!** Your WiFi QR Generator now sends events to SQS for asynchronous processing!